sgoldenlab/mouse-pusher/README.md

 | IN3 | pin 10 |
 | IN4 | pin 11 |

-## Wiring connecting arduino and Med—PC
+## Wiring connecting arduino and Med-PC

 components：